Smooth rigidity for very non-algebraic Anosov diffeomorphisms of codimension one: Proof of Theorem

 \begin{lemma} Let $H_f$ be the conjugacy to the linear model, $H_f\circ f=L\circ H_f$.
 If $\cF^j_f$ integrates jointly with $W^s_f$ then $H(\cF^j_f)$ is an $L$-invariant linear minimal foliation on $\T^d$. \end{lemma} \begin{proof} Denote by $W^s_f\oplus\cF^j_f$ the foliation to which $W_f^s$ and $\cF_f^j$ integrate jointly.
 Then $H(W^s_f\oplus\cF^j_f)$ is an $L$-invariant $C^0$ foliation which is sub-foliated by a minimal linear foliation $W^s_L=H(W^s_f)$.
 Then $H(W^s_f\oplus\cF^j_f)$ must be linear as well by~\cite[Lemma 2.1]{GS} (which is a higher dimensional generalization of a lemma from~\cite{RGZ}).
 Now we can write $H(\cF^j_f)$ as an intersection of two linear foliations $H(\cF^j_f)=H(W^s_f\oplus\cF^j_f)\cap W^s_L$.
 Hence $H(\cF^j_f)$ is linear.
 Minimality follows easily from irreducibility of $L$. \end{proof}

-Now consider the integral foliation of $E_f^{j-1}\oplus E_f^j$ which we denote by $\cT$ by analogy with Case~I. Then, by the same observation which we used in Case~I, we have that $C^1$ regularity of $W$ inside $W^u_f$ implies $C^1$ regularity of $\cF^j_f$ inside $\cT$.
+Now consider the integral foliation of $E_f^{j-1}\oplus E_f^j$ which we denote by $\cT$ by analogy with Case~I. Then, by the same observation which we used in Case~I, we have that $C^1$ regularity of $W$ inside $W^u_f$ implies $C^1$ regularity of the foliation $\cF^j_f$ when restricted to $\cT$.

 \begin{lemma} If $\cF^j_f$ is $C^1$ inside $\cT$ and $H(\cF^j_f)$ is linear then $J^{j-1}_f$ is cohomologous to a constant. \end{lemma} The proof of this lemma is exactly the same as the proof of Lemma~\ref{lemma_lipschitz}.
 Indeed we have all the properties on which the proof builds upon: \begin{enumerate} \item $\cF^j_f$ and $\cF^{j-1}_f$ are transverse sub-foliations of $\cT$; \item $\cF^j_f$ is conjugated to a minimal linear $L$-invariant foliation by Lemma~\ref{lemma_linear}; \item $\cF^j_f$ is $C^1$ in $\cT$. \end{enumerate} The only difference compared to the setting og Lemma~\ref{lemma_lipschitz} is the Lipschitz foliation is not the weak foliation in $\cT$, but the strong foliation $\cF^j_f$, however which foliation is faster was irrelevant for the proof of Lemma~\ref{lemma_lipschitz}.